brysonliu/CPP/MazeGameStable/_ReadMe.txt

-v2.74 -- optimized code performance and fixed bug with endpoint checking v3.07 -- added framework for new enemy features v3.11 -- added class "Menu"
+v2.74 -- optimized code performance and fixed bug with endpoint checking v3.07 -- added framework for new enemy features v3.11 -- added class "Menu" v3.28 -- added different enemy types for difficulty and respective options in menu v3.50 -- restructured enemy class for upcomming features v3.62 -- updated class "Menu" for better user experience and settings for new features v3.89 -- added random type enemy generation and random option in difficulty menu